 How Reverse Cycling Affects Your Baby’s Sleep

-Obviously, if your baby is breastfeeding every hour or two at night, then she’s not doing much sleeping…and neither are you!
-Now, some babies are pretty efficient “reverse cyclers” – they will wake often to eat, but they’ll generally nurse and then go right back to sleep.
-This is especially true for babies who know how to self-soothe and fall asleep independently – these babies generally don’t have strong sleep associations with nursing, and so will sleep well between feedings.
+Obviously, if your baby is breastfeeding every hour or two at night, then she’s not doing much sleeping.
+Neither are you!
+Now, some babies are pretty efficient “reverse cyclers.”
+They will wake often to eat, but they’ll generally nurse and then go right back to sleep.
+This is especially true for babies who know how to self-soothe and fall asleep independently.
+These babies generally don’t have strong sleep associations with nursing, and will sleep well between feedings.

 However, other babies are fairly awake between feedings and spend far more of their nighttime hours awake and alert.
 This is especially true for babies who are napping too much during the day, in addition to not nursing frequently.
 It is also true for newborns who are struggling with day/night confusion and who sleep much of the day.